-Even with the aid of Google Maps, finding U zlaté studně (or “At the Golden Well”) can prove a struggle.
-However in this case, the phrase “hidden gem” is well deserved.
-This 16th century building at the foot of Prague Castle boasts classic, tasteful décor rather than rococo kitsch, and a private entrance to the Royal Garden.
+Even with the aid of Google Maps, finding U Zlaté Studně (or ‘At the Golden Well’) can prove a struggle.
+However in this case, the phrase ‘hidden gem’ is well deserved.
+This 16th-century building at the foot of Prague Castle boasts classic, tasteful décor rather than rococo kitsch, and a private entrance to the Royal Garden.
 Its restaurant is one of the swankiest in town thanks in part to its extraordinary terrace.
 Book at least a week ahead to secure an Instagram-worthy table al fresco.

-The Dancing House—with rooms nicknamed Fred and Ginger after the Hollywood icons—is one of Prague’s most iconic landmarks.
-The thirty-one-room hotel occupies three floors; the lack of a gym or spa given its five star status is regrettable, but the Ginger Royal Suite is a stunner with an impressive 180-degree view of Prague’s most snapped fairy-tale vista.
-Rates vary wildly: while Ginger begins at an eye-watering 2,000 euro, standard rooms start at just 100 euro per night.
+With rooms nicknamed Fred and Ginger after the Hollywood icons, Dancing House is one of Prague’s most iconic landmarks.
+The 31-room hotel occupies three floors.
+Given its five-star status, the lack of gym or spa is regrettable, but the Ginger Royal Suite is a stunner with an impressive 180-degree view of Prague’s most snapped fairytale vista.
+Rates vary wildly: while Ginger begins at an eye-watering €2,000, standard rooms start at just €100 a night.

-Of course, Hilton is a ubiquitous brand, but its Old Town branch, situated a stone’s throw from Namesti Republiky, largely manages to avoid feeling generic.
-The Art Deco themed décor in the lobby, bar and restaurant harks back to Prague’s interwar golden era of decadent hotels (see the fantastic Bohumil Hrabal novel I Served the King of England), and the breakfast buffet is heaving with goodies to sate your hunger before a day of sightseeing.
+Of course, Hilton is a ubiquitous brand, but its Old Town branch, just around the corner from Namesti Republiky, largely manages to avoid feeling generic.
+The Art Deco décor in the lobby, bar and restaurant harks back to Prague’s interwar golden era of decadent hotels (see fantastic Bohumil Hrabal novel ‘I Served the King of England’), and the breakfast buffet is heaving with goodies to sate your hunger before a day of sightseeing.

 If you’re only here for the beer, that’s frankly a shame, as the Czechs are also a nation of great wine producers.
-High up on a hill above Chateau Troja, Salabka is best known for its gourmet restaurant which features wine from its own adjacent vineyard.
+High up on a hill above Château Troja, Salabka is best known for its gourmet restaurant which features wine from its own vineyard.
 It also boasts six apartments with exposed beams and stylish décor.
-Lose the hoards at this chic, off-the-beaten track venue.
+Avoid the hordes at this chic, off-the-tourist-track venue.